Sam Richardson, Method Man, and more star in new scripted audio comedy 'Yes We Cannabis'

 While the series is a comedy, Jeffrey wants listeners to know that "it's a story that both, of course it's silly, it is funny, but it has real heart."

-"So I hope that they see a story that reflects kind of the modern Black experience that's funny and silly, but also very serious in some in some respects."
+"So I hope that they see a story that reflects kind of the modern Black experience that's funny and silly, but also very serious in some in some respects," she adds.

 Copyright © 2023, ABC Audio.
 All rights reserved.